-F1 Standard All concurrent enrollment instructors are approved by the appropriate college/university academic leadership and must meet the minimum qualifications for instructors teaching the course on campus.
-F1 Required Evidence Description of the process and timeline for appointing, approving, or denying concurrent enrollment instructors, and how the process is publicized or made available to high school partners.
+F1 Standard aca All concurrent enrollment instructors are approved by the appropriate college/university academic leadership and must meet the minimum qualifications for instructors teaching the course on campus.
+F1 Required Evidence 1.
+Description of the process and timeline for appointing, approving, or denying concurrent enrollment instructors, and how the process is publicized or made available to high school partners.
 2. Listing of minimum instructor credentials by course or discipline and a description of the process by which those qualifications are established by the institution's academic leadership.
 3. Three completed samples of concurrent enrollment instructor applications, representing varied departments, that include documents required by the concurrent enrollment program (with secure information removed) and corresponding approval/appointment letters listing course/s for which instructor is approved.
-Commentary The NACEP Accreditation Commission interprets "must meet the minimum qualifications for instructors teaching the course on campus " to mean: determination of CEP instructor qualifications must adhere to institutional policies and procedures for determining faculty qualifications in compliance with the institution's regional accreditor policies.
+Commentary • The same minimum qualifications required of on-campus adjunct faculty are required of concurrent enrollment program instructors, with academic departments engaged in reviewing instructor qualifications.
+Although academic departments may defer to Statemandated or regional institutional accreditor criteria for instructor acceptance, it is the academic leadership that actually approves a Concurrent Enrollment program instructor.
 This congruence of instructor qualifying criteria is to be explained in the F1 Standard cover sheet.
-(Rev 4-24) Institutions in the Higher Learning Commission (HLC) accreditation region that have received extensions on complying with HLC's June 2015 revised minimum faculty qualifications should review the NACEP Accreditation Commission's policy statement on extensions (available on the NACEP website) and document their use of the extensions for concurrent enrollment instructors in the F1 cover sheet or a separate attachment.
-Please refer to the Important Clarifications section on Page 6 for guidance on Instructor of Record models and team-taught or team-graded courses.
-Institutions that wish to credential faculty using Tested Experience or Demonstrated Competencies in the teaching discipline, in addition to academic degrees, must: (a) allow for such provisions on campus, (b) have established criteria for evaluating that experience or proficiency, and (c) ensure that the relevant academic department approves the selection of instructors.
-Private information on applications and transcripts, such as Social Security numbers and home mailing addresses must be redacted from all documents; names of individuals may be redacted.
-Approval or appointment letters should describe the responsibilities of concurrent enrollment program instructors and indicate the course(s) for which the instructor is approved to offer.
-Letters should be sent prior to the first time a course is offered, although some programs find it helpful to send annual notices if there is high faculty mobility.
-Academic departments or deans must approve concurrent enrollment faculty appointments.
-It is unacceptable for appointments to be made solely on the Human Resource Department's or a high school principal's recommendation, regardless of the contents of an individual's transcript.
-Please see the Commission's statement in Appendix C on the Higher Learning Commission Extensions for Faculty Credentialing.
+Content removed from this bullet as it is no longer relevant.
+Rev 2-2024 • Please refer to the Important Clarifications section on Page 6 for guidance on Instructor of Record models and team-taught or team-graded courses. • Institutions that wish to credential faculty using Tested Experience or Demonstrated Competencies in the teaching discipline, in addition to academic degrees, must: (a) allow for such provisions on campus, (b) have established criteria for evaluating that experience or proficiency, and (c) ensure that the relevant academic department approves the selection of instructors. • Private information on applications and transcripts, such as Social Security numbers and home mailing addresses must be redacted from all documents; names of individuals may be redacted. • Approval or appointment letters should describe the responsibilities of concurrent enrollment program instructors and indicate the course(s) for which the instructor is approved to offer.
+Letters should be sent prior to the first time a course is offered, although some programs find it helpful to send annual notices if there is high faculty mobility. • Academic departments or deans must approve concurrent enrollment faculty appointments.
+It is unacceptable for appointments to be made solely on the Human Resource Department's or a high school principal's recommendation, regardless of the contents of an individual's transcript. • Please see the Commission's statement in Appendix C on the Higher Learning Commission Extensions for Faculty Credentialing.